 Maryia Stsiopkina

-Senior Content Manager
+Former Senior Content Manager

-Maryia Stsiopkina is a Senior Content Manager at Oxylabs.
+Maryia Stsiopkina was a Senior Content Manager at Oxylabs.
 As her passion for writing was developing, she was writing either creepy detective stories or fairy tales at different points in time.
 Eventually, she found herself in the tech wonderland with numerous hidden corners to explore.
 At leisure, she does birdwatching with binoculars (some people mistake it for stalking), makes flower jewelry, and eats pickles.

 All information on Oxylabs Blog is provided on an "as is" basis and for informational purposes only.
 We make no representation and disclaim all liability with respect to your use of any information contained on Oxylabs Blog or any third-party websites that may be linked therein.
 Before engaging in scraping activities of any kind you should consult your legal advisors and carefully read the particular website's terms of service or receive a scraping license.

-Yelyzaveta Nechytailo
+Yelyzaveta Hayrapetyan

 Augustas Pelakauskas